View Hattie Mingo's Obituary on thelancasternews.com and share memories

 Services are 11 a.m.
 Saturday, April 20, at Cedar Rock Baptist Church, officiated by the Revs.
 Jerusha Gaither and George Mingo, with burial in the church cemetery.

 Viewing is 1-5 p.m.
-Friday, April 19, and the family will receive friends from 5 to 6 p.m.
+Friday, April 19, and the family will receive friends from 5 to 6 p.m., with Eastern Stars conducting the Burial Rites Ceremony.

 Stewart Funeral Home is in charge.